-'''

 -- Selects data from MyTable

--- Load and execute the content in the
+-- Execute the content in the

 -- createDB.sql file.
 The location

--- of this file is the same as the working directory
+-- of this file is the same as the working

--- for DbVisualizer.
+-- directory for DbVisualizer.

 -- Request to change directory to /home/mupp

--- Load and execute the content in the
+-- Execute the content in the

 -- loadBackup.sql file.
-This file will now be
+This file will now

--- loaded from the /home/mupp directory.
+-- be loaded from the /home/mupp directory.

-'''